 You are the proud owner of a beautiful Colorado blue spruce (Picea pungens glauca).
 Suddenly you notice that the blue spruce is turning green.
 Naturally you are perplexed.
 To understand why blue spruce turns green, read on.
 We’ll also give you tips for keeping a blue spruce tree blue.

 Don’t be surprised if you see green needles on a blue spruce tree.
 They may be perfectly natural.
 The blue color of blue spruce needles is caused by epicuticular waxes on the needles that reflect specific wavelengths of light.
 The more wax on a needle, the bluer it is.

-But neither the amount of wax nor the blue color is uniform across the species.
+Neither the amount of wax nor the blue color is uniform across the species.
 Some trees can grow decisively blue needles, but others of the same type have green or blue-green needles.
 In fact, another common name for the tree is silver spruce.

 When it comes to blue-green needles, some people identify the color as blue and some call it green.
 What you call greening in blue spruce may actually be the tree’s natural blue-green hue.

 Why Blue Spruce Turns Green

 Let’s assume that your blue spruce truly had blue needles when you bought it, but then those needles turned green.
 Greening in blue spruce like this can result from several different causes.

 The tree produces the wax on its needles (that creates the blue color) in spring and early summer.
 The wax can wear off over a rough winter or erode by wind, hot sun, pouring rain, and other types of exposure.